 Resumes and CVs

-Depending on the type of job, you will need to create a Curriculum Vitae (CV) or a resume.
+Depending on the type of job, you will need to create a curriculum vitae (CV) or a resume.
 Both documents put your qualification in writing, but they are used for different audiences and use a different format.

 When to use a Resume

 In the United States, most employers use resumes for non-academic positions, which are one or two page summaries of your experience, education, and skills.
-Employers rarely spend more than a few minutes reviewing a resume and successful resumes are concise with enough white space on the page to make it easy to scan.
+Employers rarely spend more than a few minutes reviewing a resume, and successful resumes are concise with enough white space on the page to make it easy to scan.

 For more information on developing your resume, please visit Optimal Resume and Cornell Career Services Career Guide.
 Students often find it helpful to review resumes from graduate students who got their first job outside of academe.
-To see example resumes, visit the PhD Career Finder in Versatile PhD.

 When to use a Curriculum Vitae (CV)

-A curriculum vita (CV) is a comprehensive statement emphasizing:
+A CV is a comprehensive statement emphasizing: